C++98 OOP: Deep Dive into Classes and Objects

 set_active(SafePWMChannel(3)); // OK:显式构造

-set_active((SafePWMChannel)3); // OK:显式转换(C 风格,不推荐)My recommendation is: all single-parameter constructors should have explicit, unless you very explicitly need implicit conversion.
-This is a nearly zero-cost defensive measure that can avoid a large number of bugs caused by implicit conversions.
-Moreover, explicit only affects implicit calls to the constructor—explicit calls are completely unaffected, so it does not restrict any functionality you genuinely need.
+set_active((SafePWMChannel)3); // OK:显式转换(C 风格,不推荐)My recommendation is: all single-argument constructors should be marked explicit, unless you explicitly need implicit conversion.
+This is a near-zero-cost defensive measure that prevents numerous bugs caused by implicit conversions.
+Furthermore, explicit only affects implicit constructor calls—explicit calls are completely unaffected, so it does not restrict any functionality you actually need.

 9. The mutable Keyword